 Creating Space to Store the Threads

-Now that we have a way to know we have a valid number of threads to store in the pool, we can actually create those threads and store them in the ThreadPool struct before returning it.

-This raises a question: how do we “store” a thread?
-Let’s take another look at the signature of thread::spawn:
+Now that we have a way to know we have a valid number of threads to store in the pool, we can create those threads and store them in the ThreadPool struct before returning it.
+But how do we “store” a thread?
+Let’s take another look at the thread::spawn signature:

 pub fn spawn<F, T>(f: F) -> JoinHandle<T>